jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

-#Developing IBM Bluemix applications in Java with Eclipse and DevOps Services
+#Developing IBM Bluemix applications in Java with Eclipse and Bluemix DevOps Services

 Last modified: 13 January 2015

-Follow the steps in this tutorial to develop a Java&trade; application by using IBM&reg; Bluemix&trade;, IBM DevOps Services, and the Rational&reg; Team Concert client for Eclipse.
+Follow the steps in this tutorial to develop a Java&trade; application by using IBM&reg; Bluemix&trade;, IBM&reg; Bluemix&trade; DevOps Services, and the Rational&reg; Team Concert client for Eclipse.

 ##Before you begin

 1. Make sure that your IBM id is registered with Bluemix.
-2. Log in to DevOps Services by using your IBM id.
+2. Log in to Bluemix DevOps Services by using your IBM id.

 ##Get your app

 To get your app, you fork a sample project named WordCounter.
 WordCounter uses Jazz&trade; source control management (SCM) and contains a manifest for deploying to Bluemix.
 You can load the project directly in the Rational Team Concert client for Eclipse.
 To explore the project before you fork it,  [see the WordCounter project page](https://hub.jazz.net/project/pskhadke/WordCounter/overview).

-DevOps Services also supports Git projects.
-For more information, [see Getting Started with Bluemix and DevOps Services using Java](/tutorials/jazzeditorjava).
+Bluemix DevOps Services also supports Git projects.
+For more information, [see Getting Started with Bluemix and Bluemix DevOps Services using Java](/tutorials/jazzeditorjava).

 On the WordCounter project overview page, click **FORK PROJECT**.
 ![Click Fork Project](/tutorials/jazzrtc/images/click_fork_project.png "Click Fork Project")